 - For guidelines for Focused Meeting Guest Editors, see (link).

 Responsible organizer(s) should provide the following details in the application:

-- Title, dates and location.
+- Title, dates, and location.
 The organizer(s) should be resident in, and the Focused Meeting should take place in a country with an IUBMB Adhering Body or Associate Adhering Body.
 The dates of the Focused Meeting should not overlap with other IUBMB events and should not take place within three months of the triennial IUBMB Congress.

 - Focused Meetings should normally have 100-300 participants.
-Particular attention should be paid to gender and geographical balance as well as participation of young scientists (thesis Ph.D. students and post-doctoral fellows).
+Particular attention should be paid to gender and geographical balance as well as the participation of young scientists (thesis Ph.D. students and post-doctoral fellows).

 - Scientific program.
 A diverse program (including lectures, open discussions, poster sessions) should be developed for a period of 3-5 working days.
 Limited social activities may be planned as well.

 - Letter of support.
 A letter of support from the Adhering Body or Associate Adhering Body must be included with the application.